mkopciuszynski/arpes/docs/source/tr-arpes.rst

 ``delay``—and the pump wavelength.

 Analysis tools for Tr-ARPES exist in ``arpes.analysis.tarpes``.
-Plotting utilities are to be found in ``arpes.plotting.tarpes``.
+Plotting utilities are to be found in ``arpes.plotting.movie``.

-More details and analysis examples to come in the future.
+More details and analysis examples can be found in :doc:`TARPES examples notebook/example_tarpes_analysis`.